Skip to content

 Efficient Polling with ETags

-If you poll the feed on a timer, use ETags to avoid processing unchanged responses:
+If you poll the feed on a timer, use ETags to skip processing when nothing has changed:

 let etag = null;